Loan Repayment

 Loan Forgiveness

 Forgiveness and cancellation programs can allow borrowers to reduce or eliminate their student loan debts.
-Below are descriptions of several forgivenesss programs, each with different eligibility requirements.
+Below are descriptions of several forgiveness programs, each with different eligibility requirements.

 Teacher Loan Forgiveness for Stafford Loans

-- Borrowers of Direct and FFEL Subsidized/Unsubsidized Loans (Stafford Loans) may be eligible for loan forgiveness based on teaching service.
-Eligibility requirements for Teacher Loan Forgiveness are available at the Department of Education website.
+• Borrowers of Direct and FFEL Subsidized/Unsubsidized Loans (Stafford Loans) may be eligible for loan forgiveness based on teaching service.
+Eligibility requirements are available at Teacher Loan Forgiveness.
 Download the Teacher Loan Forgiveness form.

 Loan Cancellation for Perkins Loans

-- For federal Perkins loan deferment or cancellation, contact the school where you borrowed your loan; or the school's Perkins servicing agency.
-If you borrowed a Perkins loan at Stanford, forms are available from University Accounting Service.
+• For federal Perkins loan deferment or cancellation, contact the school where you borrowed your loan; or the school's Perkins servicing agency.
+If you borrowed a Perkins loan at Stanford, , forms are available from ECSI.

 Dorothy Durfee Avery and GSE Forgivable Loan Program

-- University Accounting Service (UAS) manages repayment for this loan program.
-Contact UAS for information and to obtain required forms.
+• Educational Computing Systems Inc. (ECSI) manages repayment for this loan program.
+Contact ECSI for information and to obtain required forms.
+You can also download the forgiveness form here.

 TEACH Grant